Bishorn NW Flank Normal Route

 Difference in level: 900 m from Cabane de Tracuit 3256 m

-From the summit you can admire many mountains of the Couronne imperial (Dent Blanche, Zinalrothorn, Weisshorn, Obergabelhorn) and Monte Rosa.
+From the summit you can admire the imposing Weisshorn and many other mountains of the Couronne imperial (Dent Blanche, Zinalrothorn, Obergabelhorn) and Monte Rosa.

 Owner: S.A.C.
 Sect.
 Chaussy